‘Altered Carbon’ season 2: How Netflix is changing the perception of sci-fi

 The same goes for Altered Carbon.
 While specific figures haven’t been released, Joel Kinnaman referred to it as “a world that’s got a bigger budget than the first three seasons of Game of Thrones”, and from the outset, you can see why.

 Altered Carbon isn’t a show you should watch on your phone: it’s a visually stimulating feast, offering Blade Runner-esque metropolises and CGI-rendered cityscapes high above the clouds.
-While the spending on Altered Carbon might not be on par with, say, Blade Runner 2049, it’s a significant step up from what we’ve previously been offered in genre TV shows.
+While the spending on Altered Carbon might not be on par with, say, Blade Runner 2049, it’s a significant step up from what we’ve previously been offered in genre TV shows, and season 2 ups the ante, budget-wise.

 Sci-fi and its expanding portfolio